Syfur007/Syfur007/README.md

 ### Hi there 👋

-I'm Syfur from Bangladesh, 🌱 I'm currently learning Android app development.
+I'm Syfur from University of Barishal, Bangladesh.

 <p>